 The core need with facial pain is to recognise how individual this can be.
 Patients should have access to a complete range of skills, for diagnosis and treatment.

-A dentist, or GP may refer you to a dental specialist, an ENT, neurology, or pain clinic.
-Whilst they can offer solutions, facial pain treatment deals with a highly complex part of your body and a broader view can help.
+A dentist, or GP may refer you to a dental specialist, ENT, neurology, or a pain clinic.
+Whilst they may offer solutions, facial pain treatment deals with a highly complex part of your body and a broader view can help.

-Analysing the history of facial pain is important.
+Analysing the history of facial pain matters.
 A consultant will want to understand the timing, duration, location and severity, they will discuss relieving and aggravating factors, associated symptoms, in the facial area, or elsewhere.

 Medical and family history can play a part, jaw joint disorders for example can be hereditary.
 Life events, or lifestyle choices may be having an impact.

 A physical examination is naturally part of diagnosis.
 Head, neck and jaw muscle movement can be assessed, internal, or external colour changes, tenderness, palpation, unwanted growths, or swelling in the glands.

 There could be situations where lab analysis of tissue, or blood will assist.
 The latest imaging equipment can add insight, x-ray tomography, MRI, or CT scans.

-Considering every piece of evidence relevant to your case matters, they add to your consultant’s insight, which is the ultimate tool.
-The complexity of the cranio-facial area can be subject to a range of changes.
+Considering every piece of evidence relevant to your case counts and adds to your consultant’s insight, which is the ultimate tool.
+The complex, cranio-facial area can be subject to a range of issues.

 Adhering to the principle of each case being unique is vital and we do not wish to offer a list of possibilities.
 Mentioning conditions we often treat in relation to facial pain may still be helpful.

-Dental problems are a primary cause, although less so when the pain is medium, or long term.
-Next in line are temporomandibular joint (TMJ) disorders, which are more common than is appreciated and cause distress beyond the jaw joint.
+Dental problems are a primary cause, although less so when the pain is long term.
+Temporomandibular joint (TMJ) and other jaw disorders are next in line, which are more common than is appreciated and regularly cause distress beyond the jaw.